yaybu/yay/docs/resolver.rst

             b: {{ b }}

 Is ``b`` always ``6``, or does its value change with the for loop?
-The correct behaviour is that it is always 6 but this approach did not allow this.
+The correct behaviour is that it is always 6 but a context object approach did not allow this.

 Another disadvantage of this approach is that a node doesn't resolve to one state - it resolves to many states as it could be passed many different